project-ida/ida-devices/README.md

 This project provides diagnostics for various sensors on Raspberry Pi and Ubuntu systems.

-❗️BEFORE YOU BEGIN INSTALLING ANYTHING FROM THIS REPO YOU NEED TO SORT OUT THE DAQ HAT HARDWARE❗️
+❗️FOR RASPBERRY PI USING DAQ HAT HARDWARE❗️

+You'll need to set up the hardware before installing anything from this library.

 Copied from [daqhats](https://github.com/mccdaq/daqhats):